ThreeMammals/Ocelot.Provider.Consul/README.md

 Install Ocelot and it's dependencies using NuGet.

-`Install-Package Ocelot.Cache.CacheManager`
+`Install-Package Ocelot.Provider.Consul`

 Or via the .NET Core CLI:

-`dotnet add package Ocelot.Cache.CacheManager`
+`dotnet add package Ocelot.Provider.Consul`

-All versions can be found [here](https://www.nuget.org/packages/Ocelot.Cache.CacheManager/)
+All versions can be found [here](https://www.nuget.org/packages/Ocelot.Provider.Consul/)

 ## Documentation

-Please click [here](http://ocelot.readthedocs.io/en/latest/features/caching.html) for the Ocleot caching documentation.
+Please click [here](http://ocelot.readthedocs.io/en/latest/features/servicediscovery.html) for the Ocleot serviec discovery documentation and [here](http://ocelot.readthedocs.io/en/latest/features/configuration.html#store-configuration-in-consul) for storing configuration in Consul.
 This includes lots of information and will be helpful if you want to understand the features Ocelot currently offers.

 ## Contributing